D for Dermatitis

 3. Seborrheic dermatitis: This is a skin condition that usually affects oily areas of the body which causes reddish skin, scaly patches and dandruff.
 Seborrheic dermatitis is caused by a yeast or fungus that is found on oily skin.

 Age, allergies, job and several health conditions like congestive heart failure can contribute to these above-mentioned types of dermatitis.
-Rashes that are developed due to this skin condition can lead to having open sores which can become infected.
+Rashes that are developed due to this skin condition can lead to having open sores that can become infected.
 Although they might not be considered severe, this skin infection may spread.
 Regular cleaning with mild soap and water can help keep infection at bay.

 Prevention is better than cure